 medium

-Global economic instability and tariffs could disrupt supply chains and compress margins, especially in international markets.
+Ongoing regulatory changes and tariffs could disrupt supply chains and increase costs.

 Growth Engines